YaelDoron/Mail-app2/README.md

 - Spam detection via C++ Bloom Filter server:
   - When an email is marked as spam, all future emails containing the same links (URLs) will also be flagged automatically
 - Trash and restore functionality
+  - Emails moved to Trash will be automatically deleted after 30 days
 - Dark/Light mode toggle
 - Responsive UI using React